hakbyte/dots/README.md

 > - Don't blindly run this playbook or your configuration files will be.
 >   overwritten!
 If you're new to Ansible, run the playbook in a VM and copy the
 >   tidbits that interest you.
 Otherwise spend some time to learn how everything
->   fits together and adapt it to your environment.
+>   fits together and adapt it to your environment

 First install the dependencies: